 These five tips won’t just help you become a freelance writer, they’ll ensure you keep getting article assignments you don’t even have to pitch!
 No more writing query letters, sending article ideas to magazine editors, or searching the internet for online publications.

-Here are five tips on how to become a freelance writer who keeps getting work from editors of print and online magazines.
 One thing I didn’t realize when I first started freelancing was that good writers don’t have to keep pitching articles.
-Editors need a stable good writers, and when they find a writer who is smart, professional, and easy to work with, they keep that writer busy.
+Editors need and want a stable good writers.
+When they find a writer who is smart, professional, and easy to work with, they keep that writer busy.
+Sometimes too busy.

 The Freelancer’s Bible: Everything You Need to Know to Have the Career of Your Dreams – On Your Terms by Sara Horowitz will help you overcome almost any obstacle I can think of.
 Becoming a freelance writer, blogger, editor, ghostwriter, or any other type of writer isn’t hard, but it does take effort.
 You need to be professional – and this book will help you become a freelance writer who is prepared for anything.

-One last tip on how to become a freelance writer who gets repeat work: Focus.
-I watch Dragons’ Den at lunch every day, and one of the things the dragons say is that if you haven’t quit your day job to be the thing you want to be, then they won’t invest in you.
+I watch Dragons’ Den at lunch every day, and one of the things these entrepreneurs and investors say is that if you haven’t quit your day job, they won’t invest in you.
 You have to focus on making your dreams come try — and your first step is breaking down your dreams into a clear set of goals.

 “Nothing can add more power to your life than concentrating all your energies on a limited set of targets.” – Nido Qubein.